 Do you want to know just how this Digital PR tactic can benefit your brand or business?
 Keep reading to learn more about this phenomenon and the keys to successful newsjacking.

 The strategy may sound like a way to ‘highjack’ the news, but it's a bit different.
 It is not quite the same as announcing the first breaking news story or stealing a story.
 Instead, it is seeing a trend and finding a quick, creative way to leverage it for your business purposes.
+Not to be confused with reactive PR where you respond to news about your own company.

 When done effectively, newsjacking stories can help a business attract media coverage, bring in new clients, and engage current customers.